 What is a cash-out refi?

-A cash-out refi is a type of loan where you refinance your home mortgage, and in the process, extract money out of your home’s value (aka your equity in the property, which is its value minus the old debt) by taking out a new loan.
+A cash-out refi is a type of loan where you refinance your home mortgage, and in the process, extract money out of your home’s value (a.k.a. your equity in the property, which is its value minus the debt owed).
 The difference between your old and your new loan is given to you in cash, after any fees or associated closing costs.
+Simply put, however much money is left over after you pay off your old home loan with your new home loan is yours.

-For example, say you owe $200,000 on your home and had a low amount of debt to start with, or its value increased to $300,000 since you first bought it.
-You could take a cash-out refi leaving you with up to $100,000 in extra cash to catch up on debt or pay for other expenses.
-This is especially likely to be useful if you are paying high interest on those other debts.
-For example, credit card debt is typically at 15–25% APRs compared to today’s 4–5% interest rates for mortgages.1
+For example, say the principal of your current mortgage was for $300,000, but you have since paid off $80,000 (or you live in a swanky neighborhood and the value of your home has increased by $80,000, or any combination of the two).
+You could take out a cash-out refinance, leaving you with up to $80,000 in extra cash to catch up on debt or pay for other expenses.
+This is especially useful if you are paying high interest on those other debts.
+Credit card interest rates are typically around 15–25% APR compared to today’s 2–3% average interest rates for mortgages.

 Who benefits most from a cash-out refi?